 Above all, suits for Moon or Mars will have to be built for field-repairability.
 It must be possible to replace a seal when the dust finally wears it out.
 If a helmet cracks due to a fall, it will be necessary to mold a replacement.
 Shipping replacement parts is likely to be prohibitively expensive.

 Then there are children.
 When children reach a certain age, they will need suits, and their first suits will likely need to be children’s suits, designed to be easy for the parent to monitor, and hard for a child to mess up.
-Before they reach that age, it’ll be necessary to decide whether very young children should be in unarticulated containers like the “rescue balls” that were designed early in the Space Shuttle program (though these were claustrophobic for adults and probably would be terrifying to children), or whether it will make more sense for them to be inside a parent’s suit—which implies the engineering problem of designing a maternity spacesuit, specifically for pregnant and nursing mothers.
+Before they reach that age, it’ll be necessary to decide whether very young children should be in unarticulated containers like the “rescue balls” that were designed early in the Space Shuttle program 15, or whether it will make more sense for them to be inside a parent’s suit—which implies the engineering problem of designing a maternity spacesuit, specifically for pregnant and nursing mothers.

 When children reach a certain age, they will need suits, and their first suits will likely need to be children’s suits, designed to be easy for the parent to monitor, and hard for a child to mess up

 “Settlement” by definition includes children.
 Will budget sensitive national organizations overcome their fear of a public relations incident to send families with children into space?
 Will they then develop the necessary hardware to do so?
 It seems to me that the only way such important technologies will be developed is by the direct participation, through a free design bazaar, of the people who need them.